 Additional details on the grant requirements are outlined below.

-- Allow the Kenan Institute to post the research project abstract on our website and other outreach channels;
+- Allow the Kenan Institute to post the research project abstract on our website and other outreach channels

-- Provide brief, written quarterly updates on project progress;
+- Provide periodic written project updates

-- Acknowledge Kenan Institute funding when appropriate including on any final work products;
+- Acknowledge Kenan Institute funding when appropriate, including on any final work products

 - Purchase of datasets